*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 Chirp Books

 Chirp is an app for audiobooks purchased at a discount from Chirp Books.
-I signed up for their daily email, which included a curated list of audiobooks I might be interested in.
+I was signed up for their daily email for a while, which includes a personalized list of audiobooks I might be interested in.
 Sometimes, they are discounted to less than $1.

 Wireless earbuds resting next to a smartphone displaying a music player interface with an artist's photo on the screen, all on a wooden surface.